blechner750/Copy-Machine/README.md

 - Automated trade execution
 - Automated trade modification
-- Periodic browser refresh to prevent memory issues
+- Fallbacks in the event the browser crashed or doesn't respond correctly
 - Click button interactions based on availability
 - Logic to ensure all buttons are available upon request